kabilan1290/old/_posts/Intigriti-July-XSS-Challenge/2022-07-28-Intigriti-July-XSS-Challenge.md

 https://challenge-0722.intigriti.io/challenge/challenge.php?month=1 union select null,column_name,null,null,null from information_schema.columns where table_name=0x796f7574756265-- -
 ```

-- Note : I hex encoded the values of table name since the query escapes any special characters and throws error.
+<p>• Note : I hex encoded the values of table name since the query escapes any special characters and throws error.</p>

-- After spending some time on examining data from each column, nothing been found except i was rickrolled on youtubeid :|
+<p>• After spending some time on examining data from each column, nothing been found except i was rickrolled on youtubeid :| </p>

 <img src="https://github.com/kabilan1290/kabilan1290.github.io/blob/master/assets/img/rickroll.png">

-- It went on limelight that this challenge has nothing to do with data dump.
+<p>• It went on limelight that this challenge has nothing to do with data dump.</p>

-- Then tried to inject my content on the reflected 2,3 and 5th columns.
+<p>• Then tried to inject my content on the reflected 2,3 and 5th columns.</p>

 ```
 query used :